GRIFFINCollaboration/SpectrumViewer/README.md

 ## Engineering

 All these projects are built on a collection on custom elements, which are in turn built on top of the [x-tag framework](https://x-tag.readme.io/).
-All of these components exchange information via a collection of [custom events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events), as illustrated below.
+All of these components exchange information via a collection of [custom events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events), as illustrated below, as well as through a global `dataStore` object.
 Layout is ala [Bootstrap](http://getbootstrap.com/), and client-side templating is built on [mustache.js](https://github.com/janl/mustache.js/).

 ### 0. Common Features

 All these apps share some common design features:

  - Each app uses a global `dataStore` object to namespace global variables. `dataStore` is initialized by a function `setupDataStore`, called immediately in the head. **This is the appropriate place to add global variables.** Documentation on `dataStore` keys is found inline with their declaration.
 Most notably, `dataStore` contains a key `plots`, an array of strings which label the `gammaspectrum.js` plotting objects available, as well as the associated `x-plots` cells where they are drawn.
-Those plotting objects in turn live on an object `dataStore.viewers`, for easy global access by all elements.
+Those plotting objects in turn live on an object `dataStore.viewers`, for easy global access by all elements; the majority of inter-component communication not encapsulated by a custom event is through reads and writes to these viewer objects.
  - Each app initializes itself via the *minimal* JavaScript in each root `.html` file; scripting should be kept to a minimum here, and encapsulated as methods on the custom elements wherever possible.
  - Network requests are done via a series of [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) and callbacks.
 When adding new network requests, **it is important to respect this pattern if you want responses to be dealt with at the correct time**.
 The pattern is:
    - All analyzer requests (per the spec above) are sent in parallel.
 Spectra are added to the appropriate plots and logged in the `dataStore` as they arrive.